proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

         }
     ]

-Now we can update our test decriptor like this
+Now we can update our test descriptor like this

 ::